 The receptionist called him.

 The vice president arrived in the reception area as if Hail to the Chief were being played.

-He insisted on taking the paper out of Bill’s hand in a very “I’m the boss (today!)” manner.
+He immediately snatched the paper out of Bill’s hand in a very “I’m the boss (today!)” manner.

 The receptionist had obviously seen such displays before.

 When the legal document arrives in the designated recipient’s hand, the recipient has legally been “served.”

 At that moment, the “process” of the server is complete.

 After opening the document and realizing he’d “been served,” the vice president, somewhat childishly, tried to give it back.

 Imagine a kid trying to shove a lump of coal back up the chimney.